finna-pomodoro-project/finna-pomodoro-backend/README.md

 # Dependencies

-This daemon is written in C++ and depends on the glibmm library.
+This daemon is written in C++11 and depends on the glibmm library.
 You'll also need CMake to build the project.
 For short, CMake is the meta-build system and is used to generate a build system that your platform supports.